 If you strictly want ceremony and reception coverage for your wedding, determining how much time you need is simple, as you’d just schedule your photography to begin at the start time of the ceremony (or perhaps 30 minutes before), and conclude at the end of the reception.
 And just to note, if your ceremony begins at, say, 6:00 and you book me to start at that time, that doesn't mean I'll be walking through the door right at 6:00.
 I will get there well before then to get set up and be ready to begin shooting when the coverage is scheduled to begin.

 If you want to have some getting ready coverage, and/or want to do a first look, the simplest way to figure out how much time you should book is to look at the end time of the reception, and count backwards the number of hours in the photography package you are considering, which would give your hypothetical coverage start time.
-Assuming prep, ceremony, and reception are all at the same location or within a short walk (so no transportation is needed), you’ll want to start about one to two hours before the ceremony if you want getting ready coverage or are having a first look (with minimal or no getting ready coverage), or two to three hours before the ceremony if you want getting ready coverage and are having a first look.
+Assuming prep, ceremony, and reception are all at the same location or within a short walk (so no transportation is needed), you’ll want to start about one to two hours before the ceremony if you want getting ready coverage or are having a first look (with no getting ready coverage), or two to three hours before the ceremony if you want getting ready coverage and are having a first look.

 If there will be travel between the prep, ceremony, and reception locations, be sure to factor in appropriate time for this.
 Estimate on the high side, as it almost always takes significantly longer than expected to transport groups of people on a wedding day.

 Should I Have my Photographer Stay to the End of the Reception?